 - It’s a tangible reminder (even if it’s received after your return home) that they were on your mind, and

 - It’s a way to capture a snapshot of a travel day- almost like a travel journal or bullet journal.

 Very few people send postcards during travel, and even fewer since postcards back to themselves at their home addresses.
-Since I began this practice, I find that I treasure the postcards I sent home more than many of the larger items that I bring back as souvenirs.
+Since I began this practice, however, I find that I treasure the postcards I sent home more than many of the larger items that I bring back as souvenirs.
 Here are my hints for writing great postcards while traveling.

 Art, art supplies, or a travel journal